Independence Day Celebration

-(Saturday, July 1) The Farmers’ Museum in Cooperstown marks Independence Day weekend with the sounds of 1845.
+The Farmers’ Museum in Cooperstown marks Independence Day with the sights and sounds of the mid-1800s.
 Hear the muskets blast with our militia muster and hear history happen.
-Hear a reading of the Declaration of Independence on the historic village green (Saturday, July 1 and Tuesday, July 4 at 1:00 pm).
-There will also be traditional music during the day and food available.
-See full schedule below.
+Hear a reading of the Declaration of Independence on the historic village green.
+There will also be traditional music during the day and food will be available.

 10:00 a.m. - 4:00 p.m.: Historic Tintype photographs beside the schoolhouse.

 10:00 a.m. - 4:00 p.m.: Games on the Bump Tavern Green.